Skip to content

 • Competitive positioning

-What is our integration philosophy?
+What is your integration philosophy?

-• Best-of-breed (multiple specialized solutions)
+• Best-of-breed — Multiple specialized solutions

-• Platform consolidation (fewer, broader solutions)
+• Platform consolidation — Fewer, broader solutions

-• Hybrid approach
+• Hybrid approach — Strategic combination of both

-What is our risk tolerance?
+What is your risk tolerance?

 • Proven, established solutions